Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 When he was arrested for the serial rapes, Milligan claimed to have no memory of the assaults.
 Furthermore, his personality and mannerisms seemed to change drastically and constantly.

-“A parade of psychiatrists” then diagnosed him with multiple personality disorder (now known as dissociative identity disorder), and eventually determined that as many as 24 distinct “multiples” existed within his mind, according to the Netflix docuseries “Monsters Inside: The 24 Faces of Billy Milligan” which hits the streaming service on Sept.
-22.
+“A parade of psychiatrists” then diagnosed him with multiple personality disorder (now known as dissociative identity disorder), and eventually determined that as many as 24 distinct “multiples” existed within his mind, according to the Netflix docuseries “Monsters Inside: The 24 Faces of Billy Milligan."

 It was a case that captured the attention of America as Milligan’s defense team claimed that he couldn't be held responsible for the sexual assaults because the rapist wasn’t his core self.
 Rather, it was one of the many personalities that his body hosted.
 As the docuseries notes, the disorder is commonly attributed to extreme childhood trauma.
 As a young boy, Milligan endured sadistic abuse at the hands of his stepfather.